 - Plenary courses

-All participants attend the series of daily plenary lectures on the topic of Culture and Commerce.
+All participants attend the series of daily plenary lectures on the topic of Imagination and Belief.
 Course Directors and leading specialists associated with the University will explore the latest discoveries and key issues and influence of the art, ideas and cultures of the Ancient and Classical Worlds: from China to Scythia, the Aegean to Asia Minor and Rome to Londinium.

 - Evening lectures